ss2552/Guide_3DS/docs/_include/ctrtransfer-main.md

 1. Update your console by going to System Settings, then "Other Settings", then going all the way to the right and using "System Update"
     + Updates while using B9S + Luma (what you have) are safe
     + If this gives you an error, set your DNS settings to "auto"
+        + Pretendo users: Switch to Nintendo Network in Nimbus

 ::: info